 1634, March 25.
 Landing of settlers at St. Clement's Island (Maryland Day).
-Calvert party celebrated Feast of Annunciation (March 25); later purchased Indian land, and built "Fort at St. Mary's City."
+Calvert party celebrated Feast of Annunciation (March 25); later purchased land from Yaocomaco tribe, and built "Fort at St. Mary's City."

 1634/5, Feb.
 26. First General Assembly (law-making assembly of freemen) met at St. Mary's City.

 1637.
 St. Mary's County first cited in provincial records.